Sonchus congestus

 Sonchus congestus is a species of flowering plant in the family Asteraceae.
-It is endemic to the Canary Islands (Gran Canaria and Tenerife).
+It is endemic to the Canary Islands (Gran Canaria, Tenerife and Lanzarote).

 Description

 Sonchus congestus is a shrub up to 1 m tall.
 The leaves form a rosette at the ends of the stems.
 The leaves are relatively smooth (subglabrous), and have triangular to rounded lobes along their length.
 The flower heads are large, up to 4–5 cm across.